Valley Of Flowers &

 9 km trek and 28 km drive

-* After the Breakfast head yourself towards Govindghat.
-9 km Descent normally takes 4 hours
+- After the Breakfast descend down to Govindghat.
+10 km Descent normally takes 4 hours

 300 km Drive

-* After Breakfast head back towards Haridwar following the same route.
+- After Breakfast head back towards Rishikesh/Haridwar following the same route.

-* Arrival at Haridwar by 10 PM.
-So you may plan your further journey.
+- Arrival at Dehradun by 10 PM.
+So you may plan your further journey

 TSS Jumbo Bag